Add a custom message with each payment to personalize the transaction

 Besides Bitcoin, are here some other examples of cryptocurrencies that use decentralized systems:

 These are credit cards, debit cards, smart cards, or mobile devices that rely on radio-frequency identification (RFID) or near field communication (NFC) to make secure transactions that do not require signature or PIN verification.
-The most common example are contactless payment systems are mobile subsystems and digital wallets.
+The most common examples are contactless payment systems are mobile subsystems and digital wallets.
 Examples include:

-The greatest benefit with eCash is that allows individuals to make make financial transactions online in real-time.
+The greatest benefit with eCash is that allows individuals to make financial transactions online in real-time.
 Because financial information is stored electronically, consumers no longer have to carry cash, only mobile devices or smart cards to complete a transaction. eCash also gives merchants more opportunities to partake in commerce.

 Those are a just a few of the benefits of eCash.
 Here’s a closer look at the advantages that users and merchants can enjoy.

 Instead of waiting for a bank to approve a transaction, such as for a check to clear, users can send and exchange funds instantly without ever having to step inside of a bank.
 In fact, you can use electronic payment systems anywhere in the world, as long as you can get online.
-Furthermore, eCash prevents consumers from having to pay pay withdrawal fees that are commonly by banks whenever you visit the ATM or the interest rates that incur with credit cards.
+Furthermore, eCash prevents consumers from having to pay withdrawal fees that are commonly by banks whenever you visit the ATM or the interest rates that incur with credit cards.
 In fact, people can exchange money directly to each other without the involvement of a third party.

 Merchants also have a lot to gain by embracing eCash systems.
 For starters, these systems can become a marketing tool for their eCommerce business.
 When a merchant uses a payment system, whether it’s PayPal, Apple Pay, or Primecoin, the consumer can feel secure in making a purchase of the site since the online marketplace uses a trusted payment system.
 Some payment systems also provide merchants with coupons to help entice consumers.
-Another perk, is that the fees charged by eCash payment systems are usually lower than what credit card companies charge.
+Another perk is that the fees charged by eCash payment systems are usually lower than what credit card companies charge.

 eCash also gives merchants from anywhere in the world to partake in the global marketplace.
 For example, an online merchant in India can sell their products to anyone in the world and accept payments with just one-click of a button.
 Family members in Uganda can exchange funds between each other, even if none of them have a traditional bank account.